This section will be held in the Free Church, Hampstead Garden Suburb

 These competitions are for larger instrumental ensembles and smaller chamber music groups, consisting of any combination of instruments, including strings, wind, brass, and piano.
+This section will be held in the Free Church, Hampstead Garden Suburb.
+Please see the syllabus (via link on right or below) for more details of the 2024 classes.

 A £50 voucher from Stringers of London will be awarded to each player in the most outstanding string ensemble of up to eight players.